agmen-hu/tada/README.md

-# Tada - browser based git ui that supports multiple git repositories
+# Introduction
 [![Travis CI Badge](https://travis-ci.org/agmen-hu/tada.png)](https://travis-ci.org/agmen-hu/tada "Travis CI") [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/agmen-hu/tada/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-You should definitely try tada if you maintain multiple git repositories in your project.
+Tada is a git client that supports multiple git repositories simultaneously.
+You can fetch patches from all repositories, or push branches in one step.

+Tada has a Consoloid user interface, so it's like a console/terminal/shell but you can use a natural language, like English (see [this video](https://www.youtube.com/watch?v=fJAnyRuJ0MI)).
+If you know the concept of git, you can use tada without any further learning.
+For example, type "Fetch patches" to fetch patches.
+Consoloid can also autocomplete the meaning of partial sentences, so if you type slowly, just type "fe pa" to (yes you've guessed it) fetch patches.

+Tada is under development.
+Only a subset of git functionality is supported by tada itself.
+Until commiting and viewing version tree is possible, it depends on "git gui" and "gitk".

 # Getting started